s4ke/Master-Thesis/src/md/030-parrows.md

 By restricting the implementations of our backends to a specific `conf` type, we also get interoperability between backends for free as it serves as a discriminator for which backend has to be used.
-We can therefore parallelise one part of a program using one backend, and parallelise the next with another one by just passing a different configuration type.
+We can therefore parallelise one part of a program using one backend, and do the same for the next but with another one by just passing a different configuration type.

 ## `ArrowParallel` instances